 We attended the 2012 Reason Rally last Saturday on the mall in Washington, DC, where 20,000 skeptics, atheists, and free thinkers braved the rain to listen to a great lineup of speakers, including the Mythbusters’ Adam Savage.
-This is the full text of his speech, and you can watch the video below.
+This is the full transcript of his speech, which you can also watch in the video below.

 I have been wracking my brain for the past few weeks trying to think of ways to talk about reason and being reasonable.
 It turns out, it’s not a simple subject.

 I am a very non-confrontational person.
 I am, most of the time, the very definition of a reasonable man.
 I don’t like telling people things they don’t want to hear.
 I want people to get along.
 I want people to like me.
 I want to find good things in people.
 I want to understand viewpoints that differ from mine.
 I want my tombstone to say “he was nice to work with.”